piggychloe/Pre-process/README.md

 9. Data stored as a JSON file

 ### Collaborator Repositories:
-* FLIRT: a repository that assists with preprcessing data, see below repository for instructions: https://github.com/DigitalBiomarkerDiscoveryPipeline/flirt
+* FLIRT: a repository that assists with preprcessing data, see repository for instructions: https://github.com/DigitalBiomarkerDiscoveryPipeline/flirt

     * FLIRT functions include:
-        zip_file_path : Receive the path of the zip file containing the data to process flirt.with_.empatica: reads and transforms the Empatica .zip file into features directly.
+        * zip_file_path : Receive the path of the zip file containing the data to process
+        * flirt.with_.empatica: reads and transforms the Empatica .zip file into features directly.
         Calculates features for each time window (parameter window_length), and shifts each window by the step size (parameter window_step_size)
-        flirt.reader.empatica.read_acc_file_into_df : reads the ACC sensor modality into a DataFrame flirt.reader.empatica.read_ibi_file_into_df : reads the IBI sensor modality into a DataFrame flirt.reader.empatica.read_eda_file_into_df : reads the EDA sensor modality into a DataFrame flirt.reader.empatica.read_bvp_file_into_df : reads the BVP sensor modality into a DataFrame flirt.reader.empatica.read_hr_file_into_df : reads the HR sensor modality into a DataFrame flirt.reader.empatica.read_temp_file_into_df : reads a temporary file sensor modality into a DataFrame flirt.get_hrv_features: reads and processes data to get HRV features from HRV DataFrame flirt.get_acc_features: reads and processes data to get ACC features from ACC DataFrame flirt.get_eda_features : reads and processes data to get EDA features from EDA DataFrame
+        * flirt.reader.empatica.read_acc_file_into_df : reads the ACC sensor modality into a DataFrame
+        * flirt.reader.empatica.read_ibi_file_into_df : reads the IBI sensor modality into a DataFrame
+        * flirt.reader.empatica.read_eda_file_into_df : reads the EDA sensor modality into a DataFrame
+        * flirt.reader.empatica.read_bvp_file_into_df : reads the BVP sensor modality into a DataFrame
+        * flirt.reader.empatica.read_hr_file_into_df : reads the HR sensor modality into a DataFrame
+        * flirt.reader.empatica.read_temp_file_into_df : reads a temporary file sensor modality into a DataFrame
+        * flirt.get_hrv_features: reads and processes data to get HRV features from HRV DataFrame
+        * flirt.get_acc_features: reads and processes data to get ACC features from ACC DataFrame
+        * flirt.get_eda_features : reads and processes data to get EDA features from EDA DataFrame

 * devicely: a python package for reading, de-identifying and writing data from various health monitoring sensors.
 Designed to make reading, accessing, and sharing sensor data more convenient while maintaining privacy.
-See below repository instructions: https://github.com/hpi-dhc/devicely
+See repository for instructions: https://github.com/hpi-dhc/devicely

     * devicely getting started can be found here: https://hpi-dhc.github.io/devicely/examples.html#
     * devicely can access and manipulate data for the following devices:
-        Empatica E4
+        * Empatica E4
-        Spacelabs Blood Pressure Monitor
+        * Spacelabs Blood Pressure Monitor
-        Bittium Faros
+        * Bittium Faros
-        Biovotion Everion
+        * Biovotion Everion
-        Shimmer
+        * Shimmer
-        Muse
+        * Muse

 ### Steps to use the pipeline